1000-976-Great Vocals

 Writer/Composer: Joni Mitchell (1970)

-I can’t imagine how Joni can cross all boundaries with her 5th entry on our list, demonstrating her superb blend of Folk, Pop, and Jazz, but she does it here with reckless abandon.
+We can’t imagine how Joni can cross all boundaries with her 5th entry on our list, demonstrating her superb blend of Folk, Pop, Rock and Jazz, but she does it here with reckless abandon.
 She is truly unique, (not like everybody else) in every musical category!
-Her jubilant, acrobatic, soprano voice is on full display here.
-Her long, storied career is a magnificent tapestry of creative, poetic songwriting and delivery.
+Her jubilant, acrobatic, soprano voice is inevitably on full display here.
+Her long-storied career is a magnificent tapestry of creative, poetic songwriting and delivery.
 “They paved paradise and put up a parking lot.”
-A wake-up call for oncoming environmental issues…A Clear, High-Spirited Message.
+When musicians congregate and talk about the creative aspect of their compositions, it seems Joni always rises to the top as a genuine shape-shifter in affecting the American musical landscape.
+This piece was a wake-up call for the approaching and now ongoing environmental issues…A Clear, Clever, High-Spirited Message!

 Link # 1 Original 1970 recording.
 Link # 2 Early live performance in 1970.